-Buying a foreclosure or REO property in
+Buying a REO or foreclosure in Rancho Palos Verdes

-What's an REO?
+What is an REO?

 Is an REO in Rancho Palos Verdes a bargain?

-Prepared to make an offer?
+Time to make an offer?